httpsergio/docker/VPN(wireguard)+qBittorrent-stack.md

 The gluetun will start to connect to the wireguard profile from your vpn provider and a random port will be assigned to your gluetun.
 This port is random and could be other in the next container/Host restart.
 Since we need to inform qbittorrent what is the used port so it can connect correctly, we need to first get the port and then pass it to the qbittorrent container.
-This method will allow us to have the stack running withou having to edit the docker compose file with the new port for qbittorrent.
+This method will allow us to have the stack running without having to edit the docker compose file with the new port for qbittorrent.

 The random port is written by gluetun container to the internal path `/tmp/gluetun/forwarded_port` and that file is mounted to the docker host in the file tmp-vpn-port.
 Check docker compose file line 26: `- ./temp-vpn-port:/tmp/gluetun/forwarded_port:rw`